 Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire Beam Perpendicular to Wall Connected to Face of Wall Purpose: Transfer of vertical load from beam to wall.
 Description: Beam bears on steel bucket or angle with knife plate.
-Beam is attached to bucket or knife plate with dowel-type fasteners.
-Steel connector is attached to wall with post-installed anchors or embed.
+Beam attached to bucket or knife plate with dowel-type fasteners.
+Steel connector attached to wall with post-installed anchors or embed.
 Notes: Capacity of connection is dependent on perpendicular-to-grain capacity of beam and shear and tensile capacity of concrete connector.
 Consider eccentricity of beam bearing on connector.
 Connection should accommodate different expected tolerance between concrete construction and timber construction.
 May be desirable to extend bearing plate beyond knife plate to cover kerf in beam for knife plate.
 Proprietary options exist.
-Potential suppliers include Simpson Strong-Tie.
 Deck not shown for clarity.
 Beam may require bracing for lateral-torsional buckling.
 2 or 3 Medium \$\$ Moderate Easy Level III Beam Perpendicular to Wall Connected to Face of Wall with Top Bearing Purpose: Transfer of vertical loads from beam to wall.
 Description: Beam bears on custom-fabricated connector with steel bucket.
 Positive attachment between beam and steel connector achieved using dowel-type fasteners.
 Top plate of connector bears on pocket in wall.
 Pocket is filled with grout.
 Anchors from steel plate to wall are utilized for positive attachment and to resist eccentricity in the connection.
 Notes: Capacity of connection is dependent on perpendicular-to-grain capacity of beam.
 Consider eccentricity of beam bearing on seat.
-Consider edge distances for wall anchors below the slot in the wall.
 Connection may also be utilized at the top of a wall.
 May be desirable to extend bearing plate beyond knife plate to cover kerf in beam for knife plate.
 Bottom of beam can be notched to align with bottom of steel bearing seat if desired.
 Connection should accommodate different expected tolerance between concrete construction and timber construction.
 2 High \$\$ Advanced Advanced Level III